Last Updated on 12/28/2020 by FilipiKnow

 However, you must have an account with Land Bank (ATM), GCash, or any Bancnet-participating bank for the online transaction to push through.

-If you don’t have a bank or GCash account, you may opt to pay the registration fee at your selected PRC Regional Office or service center on the day of your appointment.
+If you don’t have a bank or GCash account, you may opt to pay the registration fee at your selected PRC Regional Office or service center on your appointment.

-Should you select this payment option, a summary of the transaction will then be displayed, including the exact amount you’re going to pay.
+If you select this payment option, a transaction summary will then be displayed, including the exact amount you’ll pay.

 Simply click “Submit” to proceed to the next step.